-The Fair Credit Reporting Act (FCRA) (15 U.S.C. § 1681 and following) requires consumer reporting agencies (CRAs) to adopt reasonable procedures for gathering, maintaining, and distributing information and sets accuracy standards for creditors that provide information to CRAs.
-Under the FCRA, you have the right to dispute all incomplete and inaccurate information in your credit report.
+So, your credit report is either a valuable asset or a liability, depending on its contents.
+The Fair Credit Reporting Act (FCRA) (15 U.S.C. § 1681 and following) requires credit reporting agencies to adopt reasonable procedures for gathering, maintaining, and distributing information.
+It also sets accuracy standards for creditors that provide data to agencies.
+Even with these safeguards, credit reports often have errors and inaccuracies.

 You may initiate a dispute about an incomplete or inaccurate item in your credit report online, by mail, or by phone.